 Has your water network or business been experiencing water leaks?
 Are you looking for information on water loss prevention?
-Maybe you’re trying to find water loss management services?
+Maybe you’re trying to find water loss management services or establish a non-revenue water project?
 Whatever your situation may be, you’ve come to the right place.

-The team at Aqua Analytics has helped pioneer water network loss prevention, active leak detection, and more throughout Australia, New Zealand, and Asia for over 20 years.
-When it comes to water network technology, there’s no one more equipped to inform than us; we’re in the unique position whereby our experience and knowledge allows us to contribute to improved operational efficiency and leakage reduction across the Asia-Pacific.
+The team at Aqua Analytics has helped pioneer water loss prevention, active leak detection, non-revenue water reduction projects throughout Australia, New Zealand, and Asia for over 20 years.
+When it comes to water network management technology, there’s no one more equipped to inform than us; We’re in a unique position whereby our experience and knowledge allows us to contribute to improved operational efficiency and leakage reduction across the Asia-Pacific.

 Continue reading to learn more about why preventing water loss is important, the relevant measures and systems, and how Aqua Analytics is going about tackling this substantial issue.